openjdk/jtreg/doc/building.md

 To run all the self-tests, use `make test`.
 This takes a couple minutes.

-Any individual test can be run in isolation by running make with the full absolute pathname for the marker file (that is, the *.ok target fort the test) as the target to be built.
+Any individual test can be run in isolation by running make with the full absolute pathname for the marker file (that is, the *.ok target for the test) as the target to be built.
 For example:
 ```
 bash build/make.sh -- $(pwd)/build/test/ControlTest.ok